How to Respond to Negative Google Reviews: Templates & Best Practices

 Final Thoughts

 A negative Google review is not a death sentence.
-In many cases, it's an opportunity.
-When you respond professionally, quickly, and empathetically, you demonstrate something that marketing copy can't: how your business behaves when things go wrong.
+In many cases, it's a chance.
+When you respond professionally, quickly, and empathetically, you show something that marketing copy can't: how your business behaves when things go wrong.

 The businesses that earn lasting reputations aren't the ones that never make mistakes.
-They're the ones that handle mistakes better than their competitors.
+They're the ones that handle mistakes better than their rivals.

-For businesses looking to scale their review management and ensure consistent, professional responses across every location and platform, Praising's review management tools can help automate the monitoring and streamline the response process — so you never miss a review or miss an opportunity to turn a critic into an advocate.
+For businesses looking to scale their review management and ensure consistent, professional responses across every location and platform, Praising's review management tools can help automate the tracking and streamline the response process — so you never miss a review or miss a chance to turn a critic into an advocate.

 For related reading, see our guides on Google review response templates, how to report fake Google reviews, and how to legally remove bad Google reviews.